skalenetwork/libBLS/README.md

 **TEPrivateKey** - class for common private key

 **TEPublicKey** - class for common public key.
-Has method _encrypt_ to encrypt message.
+Has method _encrypt_ to encrypt the message.
 (Message length should be 64) .

 **TEPrivateKeyShare** - class for private key for each participant.
-Has method _decrypt_ to decrypt CipherText and to get part of decrypted message.
+Has method _decrypt_ to decrypt CipherText and to get a part of decrypted message.

 **TEPublicKeyShare** - class for public key for each participant.
-Has methods _Verify_ to verify if given CipherText matches given dectypted piece of message.
+Has methods _Verify_ to verify if given CipherText matches given decrypted piece of message.

 **TEDecryptSet** - class for set of decrypted pieces of message.
-Has methods _addDecrypt_ (to add a piece of decrypted message) and _merge_ to get decrypted message ( if enough pieces are added).
+Has methods _addDecrypt_ (to add a piece of decrypted message) and _merge_ to get a decrypted message ( if enough pieces are added).

 All these classes (except TEDecryptSet) can be created from shared_ptr to string(or to vector of strings)  and converted to shared_ptr to string(or to vector of strings) with the method _toString()_.